By Patty Laushman

 Second, the label itself can be a source of stress and anxiety.
 People who qualify for labels often feel different or broken.
 And this can cause problems with self-esteem, self-concept, and a sense of ability to affect one's life.
 An autism-informed therapist or autism life coach can help instill a sense of agency.

 Any diagnosis comes with the potential for a false positive or negative.
-The same is true for the assessment and diagnosis of autism, especially since professionals qualified to diagnose adult autism are hard to find.
+The same is true for the assessment and diagnosis of autism, especially since professionals qualified to diagnose adult autism are hard to find, and there is not agreement yet among professionals on which instruments should be used to diagnose autism in adults.

 There is also the possibility when you go through an assessment that you will correctly be told that you are not on the spectrum.
-Because the characteristics of people who are gifted, autistic, or have ADHD have so much overlap, some adults will pursue an autism diagnosis to find out they are not autistic but “only” have ADHD.
+Because the characteristics of people who are gifted, autistic, AuDHD, or ADHD have so much overlap, some adults will pursue an autism diagnosis to find out they are not autistic but “only” have ADHD or are "only" gifted.